conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

   also implies that their dependencies need to be present in the `build` requirements section.
 - Some platform checks cannot be performed.
 The correct values for the relevant platform characteristics need then to be provided directly to the build system.

+## Emulator use

+Many of the aforementioned limitations can be overcome by using an emulator.
+The conda-forge CI setups usually provide one on Linux, using `qemu-user`.
+The path to the emulator is provided in the `CROSSCOMPILING_EMULATOR` variable.
+However, usually there is no need to use it directly, as `binfmt_misc` permits executing non-native executables directly.

+That said, there is no guarantee that an emulator will actually be available.
+Therefore, it is important that the recipe can be built successfully without an emulator.
+Parts such as tests can require an emulator, but they must be guarded accordingly, and run only for native builds or when `CROSSCOMPILING_EMULATOR` is not empty.

+Furthermore, the emulator introduces an overhead for running binaries, and does not guarantee 100% correctness for all cases.
+Therefore, whenever it makes sense, binaries built for the build platform should be preferred.
+To ensure correct test results, unittests should be compiled for the host platform and run via the emulator.
+However, helpers that don't influence the test results directly can be built for the build platform instead.

 ## Toolchain setup